-Companies should also establish safe work practices and engineering controls that reduce the hazards.
-A label for each substance should be given to employees that identifies it by name, and these should include a safety data sheet.
+Companies should also establish safe work practices and engineering controls that reduce hazards.
+A label for each substance should be given to employees that identify it by name, and these should include a safety data sheet.
 Employers must also provide training about the chemicals that may present in any given work area, as well as education on how to handle them.

 Tags: Workplace Accidents